pisanocamila/ai-school/README.md

 ## How every session works

 Every Tuesday.
 60 minutes.
-You build everything yourself.
+You build your AI yourself.

 ```
 every session:
-    build     → you create something real, using your data
+    build     → you teach your AI something new, using your data
-    test      → you run it against live data, see the results
+    test      → you test it against live data, see the results
     approve   → you review the output, you decide what stays
-    advance   → approved work goes into the system
+    advance   → approved knowledge goes into your AI

     if something feels wrong:
         we stop